Hives

-Hives, also known as urticaria, is a kind of skin rash with red, raised, itchy bumps.
+Hives, also known as urticaria, is a kind of skin rash with red or flesh-colored, raised, itchy bumps.
 Hives may burn or sting.
-The patches of rash may appear on different body parts, with variable duration from minutes to days, and does not leave any long-lasting skin change.
-Fewer than 5% of cases last for more than six weeks.
+The patches of rash may appear on different body parts, with variable duration from minutes to days, and typically do not leave any long-lasting skin change.
+Fewer than 5% of cases last for more than six weeks (a condition known as chronic urticaria).
 The condition frequently recurs.

 Hives frequently occur following an infection or as a result of an allergic reaction such as to medication, insect bites, or food.
 Psychological stress, cold temperature, or vibration may also be a trigger.
 In half of cases the cause remains unknown.
 Risk factors include having conditions such as hay fever or asthma.
-Diagnosis is typically based on the appearance.
+Diagnosis is typically based on appearance.
 Patch testing may be useful to determine the allergy.

 Prevention is by avoiding whatever it is that causes the condition.
-Treatment is typically with antihistamines such as diphenhydramine and cetirizine.
-In severe cases, corticosteroids or leukotriene inhibitors may also be used.
+Treatment is typically with antihistamines, with the second generation antihistamines such as fexofenadine, loratadine and cetirizine being preferred due to less risk of sedation and cognitive impairment.
+In refractory (obstinate) cases, corticosteroids or leukotriene inhibitors may also be used.
 Keeping the environmental temperature cool is also useful.
-For cases that last more than six weeks immunosuppressants such as ciclosporin may be used.
+For cases that last more than six weeks, long-term antihistamine therapy is indicated.
+Immunosuppressants such as omalizumab or cyclosporin may also be used.

-About 20% of people are affected.
-Cases of short duration occur equally in males and females while cases of long duration are more common in females.
-Cases of short duration are more common among children while cases of long duration are more common among those who are middle aged.
-Hives have been described at least since the time of Hippocrates.
+About 20% of people are affected at some point in their lives.
+Short duration cases occur equally in males and females, lasting a few days and without leaving any long-lasting skin changes.
+Long duration cases are more common in females.
+Short duration cases are also more common among children, while long duration cases are more common among those who are middle-aged.
+Hives have been described since at least the time of Hippocrates.
 The term urticaria is from the Latin urtica meaning "nettle".